Skip to main content

 Snapshot

 We run a replay with this snapshot and no special settings.
-This report has a 0% success rate.
+This report has a 0% accuracy.

 Failed Report

-We notice that besides the success rate being low, the Mock response rate is also not 100%.
+We notice that besides the accuracy being low, the Mock response rate is also not 100%.
 For some apps this may be normal but given how simple our test is, we want to know why.

 Responder